What makes Maura Nevel Thomas a Productivity Expert?

 Maura started her career there in 1993 as a receptionist through a temp agency, but she loved the product and the concept so much that she quickly found a way to make herself useful and was hired on full time.
 The U.S. affiliate was rather small, with a year-round staff of about 12 employees, and during her almost decade of work there, she held almost every one of those 12 jobs, traveled overseas often to collaborate with international counterparts, and also completed her M.B.A. during her tenure there.

 For the first few years, she worked with productivity legend David Allen, many years before Getting Things Done was published.
 He was delivering for them what she learned as the Time/Design process.
-There are some similarities in her Empowered Productivity™ System and the GTD methodology, and these similarities have their roots in what she learned during her time at Time/Design.
-Over the years, David’s and Maura’s teachings have diverged quite a bit, but she feels fortunate to have received the early part of my education in productivity from both Mr. Allen and Time/Design.
+She carried over some of what she learned of the Time/Design process into her Empowered Productivity™ System and much of what she knew as the Time/Design process was also published in David’s book, Getting Things Done, becoming the GTD methodology.
+The similarities between Empowered Productivity and Getting Things Done have their roots in what she learned during her time at Time/Design.
+Over the years, David’s and Maura’s teachings have diverged quite a bit, but she feels fortunate to have received the early part of her education in productivity from both Mr. Allen and Time/Design.

 Dr. Valerie Young, whose doctorate is in adult education, was later in charge of curriculum development at Time/Design.
 Maura had the pleasure of working more closely with Valerie, and she was somewhat involved at various levels in revising and refining the methodology and curriculum over the years.
 Maura learned so much from working with Valerie, and it considerably helped her to internalize sound productivity principles.
 Valerie was the first to plant the seed about the importance of focus.